 Best Side Salads for Summer Dinners

 Side salads are the easiest way to add color and crunch to a summer dinner.
 They work well with grilled chicken, salmon, burgers, kabobs, pasta, sandwiches, tacos, and simple weeknight meals.
+If you need the full meal first, start with summer dinner ideas, then choose a fresh side from summer side dishes.

 Corn salad is another good side for summer dinners.
 Mix sweet corn with tomatoes, avocado, red onion, cilantro, lime juice, and a small amount of salt.
 It tastes bright and works well with grilled fish, chicken, tacos, and burgers.